-Some people are actually unconscious to their environment.
+Some people are actually unconscious of their environment.
 Nothing strikes them with awe.
 How sad.

-For those who are open-minded and who have a tendency to seek out new adventures and new discoveries, their life is filled with pleasurable experiences.
+Those of us who are open-minded, and like to seek out new discoveries, have a life filled with much more pleasurable experiences.

-A study at Stanford University found that the feeling of awe is clinically good for us.
-It expands our perception of time.
-It increases compassion and empathy.
-In addition, it leaves us with a feeling of well-being.
+A study at Stanford University in 2012 found that the feeling of awe is clinically good for us.
+The study concluded that it expands our perception of time, it increases compassion and empathy, and it leaves us with a feeling of well-being.

 Does this mean that humans have evolved to have this feeling for some special reason?
-Is it something that other animals simply don't require?
+Is it a feeling that other animals simply don't require?

-Besides these wonderful experiences, the ability to feel awe brings on something that may be unique to humans.
-That is -- the desire to do research and find answers to puzzling questions.
+The euphoric feeling of awe may have developed through human evolution to give us the ability to conquer the world.
+Besides just having the pleasure of these wonderful experiences, the ability to feel awe brings on something else: The desire to do research and to find answers to puzzling questions.

 I imagine that's why we humans have so much advancement in technology.
 The feeling of being awestruck does not seem to be a necessary trait in other animals.
 They simply survive on natural instincts.

-Many great scientists who we know well have felt the ecstatic feeling of awe.
-This may very well have been the driving force that kept them in the game despite numerous attempts to achieve success with something they were working on, or thinking about, for years.
+Many great scientists have felt the ecstatic feeling of awe.
+This may have been the driving force that kept them active with their research despite numerous attempts to achieve success with something they were working on, or thinking about, for years.

 Sir Isaac Newton (who lived from 1642 to 1727) was awestruck when he discovered the power of mathematical physics.